drashland/website-v2/docs/sinco/v3.x/2_tutorials/3_page/8_take_screenshots.md

 - `.takeScreenshot("./screenshots");`
 - `.takeScreenshot("./screenshots", { fileName: "home_page.png", selector: "body > main", format: "png" });`

-The `.takeScreenshot` method will take any valid selector for `selector`.
+The `.takeScreenshot()` method will take any valid selector for `selector`.

-If the directory for where to save the screenshot does not exist, Sinco will throw an error.
-By default, passing in one parameter will save a screenshot to the specified directory, where the filename is timestamped, and the format is JPEG.
+If the directory for where to save screenshots does not exist, Sinco will throw an error.
+By default, passing in one parameter will save a screenshot to the specified directory -- where the filename is timestamped, and the format is JPEG.

 The method also takes an optional second parameter, which allows you to specify: